This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Compare fixed-price quotes for your shortlist

 Whichever boiler you’ve landed on, get a real fixed-price quote before committing.
-Both Heatable and BOXT show your exact installed price and finance options in under two minutes.
+Both show your exact installed price and finance options in around a minute.
 It costs nothing and there’s no obligation, and it’s the only way to know what you’ll actually pay for your specific home.
+If your shortlist is a Worcester, Vaillant, Viessmann or Alpha, it’s worth quoting both and taking the better number.

 Heatable